 - Less likely to cause urinary tract damage, obstructions, or bowel difficulties than radiation

 - The procedure takes about an hour and a half, and patients often fully recover within days.

 - Impotence due to nerve damage is a common occurrence

 - Urinary incontinence can occur but is rare

 - Approximately 2% of men develop an abnormal tissue mass (fistula) that connects the rectum and the bladder and may require repair surgery.

 High-Intensity Focused Ultrasound (HIFU)

-HIFU is a state-of-the-art technology ablation technique that has been used to treat thousands of cases of prostate cancer worldwide.
+HIFU is a state-of-the-art technology ablation technique used to treat thousands of cases of prostate cancer worldwide.
 HIFU is a treatment that uses the energy from ultrasound waves to produce very high temperatures of about 100°C or 212°F delivered to the prostate through a probe inserted into the rectum after spinal or epidural anesthesia has been administered.
 Some of the advantages of using HIFU as your primary prostate cancer treatment are listed below:

-The probe emits a beam of high intensity focused ultrasound
+The probe emits a beam of high-intensity focused ultrasound

 - At the point where the ultrasound is focused (focal point), the sudden and intense absorption of the ultrasound beam quickly raises the temperature, which destroys targeted cells